LukeCarrier/mkdocs-drawio-exporter/README.md

     - drawio-exporter
 ```

-You can override the default configuration:
+You can override the default configuration; values shown are defaults:

 ```yaml
 plugins: